jmaher/alert_manager/README.md

 ### OSX based Alert Manager development with Docker

 1. Visit [Docker][docker] and get docker up and running on your system.
+Ensure you are using version 1.3.3 - 1.4.0 has a [bug][bug] that prevents it from working with many external tools.

 2. Run boot2docker start in a terminal once it is installed.
 Ensure that you run the export DOCKER_HOST=... lines when prompted: